Essential tips for homeschooling a large family.

 Be ready to say no as needed.
 Don’t create an involved cleaning schedule when homeschooling multiple ages.
 Don’t add tons of activities or hobbies to your day.

 There will be a time when you can keep a spotless house and cook gourmet dinners every night.
 While you’re homeschooling a large family isn’t one of them.

 At the same time, keep your homeschool simple.
 Don’t add the fanciest new curriculum.
 Don’t believe you have to read every good book under the sun.

 Keep your subjects down to what you need to cover and combine children.
 Don’t try to do it all.

 You’ll only make yourself and your children miserable.

 15. Plan give time into your day and week

 As a mom homeschooling a large family, it’s vital to have give time in my day and week.
 Time to sit down and have a heart-to-heart with a teen.
 Time to bake cookies with my preschoolers.
-Time to relax with my husband.
+And time to relax with my husband.

-There are also the many crisis that happen in the life of a large family.
+There are also many crises that happen in the life of a large family.
 There’s that exploding diaper, a toy stuck in the toilet, spilled coffee, and teenage heartbreak.

 Plan give time into your day and week so you have time to deal with the many small emergencies of a large family.